-First up is the Hampton Court Flower Show; The largest flower show in the world is held every June at Hampton Court Palace, and here you will find a variety of show gardens, talks, marquees and demonstrations from this six day extravaganza.
+First up is the Hampton Court Flower Show; The largest flower show in the world is held every June at Hampton Court Palace, and here you will find a variety of show gardens, talks, marquees and demonstrations from this six-day extravaganza.
 And whilst you’re there why not spend a few hours checking out Hampton Court.
-It’s top pf my list of places to visit this summer as I’m big fan on Henry VIII!
+It’s top of my list of places to visit this summer as I’m a big fan of Henry VIII!

-Next up is Nottinghall Carnival; this famous festival is held on the streets of Notting Hill across the August bank holiday weekend where around 1 million people attend every year.
-Despite the festival getting a bit of a bad name for itself it’s meant to be a great day out.
+Next up is Notting Hill Carnival; this famous festival is held on the streets of Notting Hill across the August bank holiday weekend where around 1 million people attend every year.
+Despite the festival getting a bit of a bad name for itself, it’s meant to be a great day out.
 It’s filled with colour, dancing and foods; what more could you ask for?

 Wimbledon happens every year, and is HUGE!
 It’s the oldest tennis championship in the world takes place every year with a daily capacity of 39,000 people the tournament is well attended over the two week period.
 I actually feel really bad that I’ve never even tried to get tickets, or been to sit on Henman Hill to eat strawberries and cream!